drbr/euchreSpace/index.md

 24-point bid.
 48 may be bid only to raise an existing bid of 24.
 Bids may theoretically continue to double in this fashion.

-In either case, upon winning one of these bids, the partner of the winning bidder lays their hand face-down on the table and does not participate in The Play for that round. **The lone player must take all six tricks to fulfill the bid.**
+When one of these bids is made, the partner of the winning bidder lays their hand face-down on the table and does not participate in The Play for that round. **The lone player must take all six tricks to fulfill the bid.**

 # The Play

-The player who won the bidding leads the first trick by selecting a card from their hand and playing it face-up in the center of the table.
+The player who won the Bidding leads the first trick by selecting a card from their hand and playing it face-up in the center of the table.
 There are no restrictions on what card may be led.
-Proceeding clockwise around the table, each of the three subsequent players also plays a card to the trick.
-Players must _follow suit_, that is, play a card whose suit matches the card led; if a player cannot follow suit, they may play any card of their choosing.
+Proceeding clockwise around the table, each of the other three players also plays a card onto the trick.
+These players must _follow suit_ (play a card whose suit matches the card led) if able; if a player cannot follow suit, they may play any other card from their hand.

-Once all four players have played, the trick (the four cards that were played) is won by the player who played the highest card of the suit led (if no trumps were played) or the highest trump (if trumps were played).
+Once all four players have played, the trick (the four cards that were played) is won by the player who played the highest card of the suit led (if the trick contained no trumps) or the highest trump (if any trumps were played).
 The trick is collected by either the winning player or their partner (whichever is most convenient) and placed face-down in front of them on the table.

-The player who won the trick leads the next one, and play continues in this fashion until all six tricks have been.
+The player who won the trick leads the next one, and play continues in this fashion until all six tricks have been played.

 ### House Rule

-If a player about to lead is certain that they have the cards necessary to take all the remaining tricks (for example, the only trumps left unplayed), they may lay down their hand face-up in lieu of leading a card.
+If a player about to lead is certain that they have the cards necessary to win all the remaining tricks, they may lay down their hand face-up in lieu of playing out those tricks.
 The players verify the hand and, if any cards are deemed not to be certain winners, the uncertain tricks are awarded to the opposing team.

 # Scoring